Larry Morris

 Larry Cleo Morris (December 10, 1933 – December 19, 2012) was an American professional football player who was a linebacker in the National Football League (NFL), primarily with the Chicago Bears.
 The 1950 graduate of Decatur High School became an All-American playing college football for the Georgia Tech Yellow Jackets before his NFL career.
 "The Brahma Bull" was named one of the linebackers on the NFL 1960s All-Decade Team.
-He was sentenced to probation for his role in the Savings and loan crisis.

 College career

 Morris was a four-year starter and a two-way player at center and linebacker positions for the Georgia Tech Yellow Jackets.
 Morris was also selected as three times first-team All-SEC and a team captain as a senior.
 He played during coach Bobby Dodd's most successful seasons at Georgia Tech.
 The Yellow Jackets had a 40-5-2 record over Morris’ four seasons, won two SEC titles, four bowl games and a share of the 1952 national championship with a 12–0 record.
 In his final game as a Yellow Jacket against rival Georgia in Athens on November 27, 1954, he played the entire game and was credited with 24 tackles as his team won 7–3.
 He was later named to the All-SEC 25-year team spanning 1950–1974 and in 1992 was inducted into the College Football Hall of Fame, one of 12 Tech players there.